Analysing Interferometer for Ambient Air

-ANITA (Analysing Interferometer for Ambient Air) is a trace gas monitoring system for the International Space Station ISS.

-It is developed by OHB and SINTEF under contract of ESA.
+Analysing Interferometer for Ambient Air (ANITA) is a trace gas monitoring system for the International Space Station (ISS).
+Monitoring air quality on ISS helps provide adequate life support for the crew.
+ANITA is developed by OHB and SINTEF under contract of ESA.

 Working principle

 ANITA is based on Fourier-Transform-Infrared-Spectroscopy FTIR.
-Each measured gas absorbts light in a certain frequency, these spectral lines are analysed and a gas concentration is calculated.
+Each measured gas absorbs light in a certain frequency, these spectral lines are analysed and a gas concentration is calculated.

 Development

 ANITA-1 was operating from Sept 2007 until Aug 2008 on board the ISS.
 It weighed >55kg which was distributed in 2 Middeck Locker Inserts and a Laptop.
 Power consumption was approx. 150W.
 It was able to measure more than 32 trace gases on board the ISS.

 ANITA-2 launched on SpaceX CRS-24 in Dec.
 2021.
 It has been significantly reduced in size (1 Middeck Locker Insert) and mass (<38kg).
 The total power consumption is approx. 80W.
 It features WiFi Connection and a Touch Screen for a more versatile use.
 Compared to ANITA-1 it has a significantly increased (~factor 4) Signal to Noise Ratio allowing lower detection limits.
 ANITA-2 is calibrated to detect 37 gases, mostly with a detection limit well below 1ppm.